pingcap/docs/tikv-configuration-file.md

 + WAL recovery mode
 + Value options:
-+ `"tolerate-corrupted-tail-records"`: tolerates and discards the records that have incomplete trailing data on all logs.
++    - `"tolerate-corrupted-tail-records"`: tolerates and discards the records that have incomplete trailing data on all logs
-+ `"absolute-consistency"`: abandons recovery when corrupted logs are found.
++    - `"absolute-consistency"`: abandons recovery when corrupted logs are found
-+ `"point-in-time"`: recovers log sequentially until the first corrupted log is encountered.
++    - `"point-in-time"`: recovers log sequentially until the first corrupted log is encountered
-+ `"skip-any-corrupted-records"`: recovery after a disaster.
++    - `"skip-any-corrupted-records"`: recovery after a disaster.
 Corrupted records are skipped
 + Default value: `"point-in-time"`

 ### `wal-dir`